 Finance ERP Transformation Process Manager

-Would you like to discover how our diverse, hardworking people are owning the way in making energy cleaner and better – and how you can play your part in our outstanding team?
+Would you like to discover how our diverse, hardworking people are owning the way in making energy cleaner and better – and how you can play your part in our world-class team?

-The Finance ERP Transformation Process Senior Lead is an individual contributor that will support team efforts to ensure the ERP Transformation is Optimally carried out across the globe and that the benefits are realized.
+The Finance ERP Transformation Process Manager is an individual contributor that will support team efforts to ensure the ERP Transformation is effectively carried out across the globe and that the benefits are realized.

 In this role, You will: